FMG793/1.0.16.05_20-Cypress-Bugfix/README.md

 Fix for Highwood Leaves not being opaque if you use fast graphics.

+- Client_FrigidLeaves_Fix

+Fix for Frigid Leaves not being transparent.

 - Client_Leaves_Decay_Fix

 Fix for flamewood leaves not decaying.